osism/documentation/source/deployment/services.rst

 .. note:: Execute the deployment commands on the manager node.

-The facts should be updated once with ``osism-generic facts`` before starting the deployment of the individual services.
+The facts should be updated once with ``osism apply facts`` before starting the deployment of the individual services.

 .. toctree::